Learn what copyright infringement looks like and what steps you can take if you think you're copyright has been infringed.

 - Things to know when sending a letter of demand

 It’s important to start by understanding what copyright is, and what it protects.
 Arts Law has an information sheet about Copyright here which sets out some of the essential things to know about copyright.
 Copyright infringement occurs when another person (or entity) does the things that only the copyright holder is usually allowed to do with their work, without the copyright owner’s permission (often called a licence) and without any relevant defence.
 It’s not necessary for the infringer to copy or use all of your creative work to be “infringing” your copyright.
 As long as they have used a “substantial part” of it without either your consent or a relevant defence, they may have infringed your copyright.
-The question of what is a substantial part is been defined in the Copyright Act 1964 (Cth) but courts have made decisions about the meaning of “substantial part” over many years and it has generally been interpreted as an important, recognisable, essential part of the whole.
+The question of what is a “substantial part” is not defined in the Copyright Act 1968 (Cth) but courts have made decisions about the meaning of “substantial part” over many years and it has generally been interpreted as an important, recognisable, essential part of the whole.
 The test of what is substantial is qualitative, rather than quantitative.
 In other words, there’s no rule that copying 5% of a work is okay.
 It depends on the quality of what is being copied.

 It’s important to seek legal advice if you think your copyright has been infringed before making any claims that others have done so, because these claims (if unfounded) could be characterised as a “groundless threat” – and you could yourself be sued for making a groundless threat.
 Arts Law can advise you on whether a letter of demand is a good idea in your particular situation here.
 Because there are time limits for starting legal proceedings to sue someone for copyright infringement, you should get legal advice as soon as possible after discovering the infringement.
 This is also very important because any delay can be used in support of an argument that you delayed because your copyright wasn’t that valuable to you and so any damages payable to you should be nominal.